kemogu/moneyball-mentality/README.md

-﻿# moneyball-mentality

-# Football Analysis Application
+﻿# Footballer Analysis Application

-This desktop application aims to retrieve statistics from Football Manager game players and analyze them.
+This desktop application aims to retrieve statistics from Football Manager game footballers and analyze them.

 ## Features